TiraLabra/2021_p4/_en/topics/index.md

 * Maps for pathfinding can be found at [Moving AI Lab](http://www.movingai.com/benchmarks/) and the [downloads site](http://kartat.kapsi.fi/) for the National Land Survey of Finland.

+* Implement a visualization of the path and covered nodes / jump points at early stage of development.
+Otherwise it is difficult to see whether the algorithm is correct.
+Although there may be data of certain paths and their lengths with your maps, a correct length does not guarantee that the algorithm works like it should.
+The visualization helps both checking the correctness of a complete work and finding errors during the development.

 * Public transit data [https://developers.google.com/transit/gtfs/](https://developers.google.com/transit/gtfs/) or [https://digitransit.fi/en/developers/](https://digitransit.fi/en/developers/) and open map data [https://www.openstreetmap.org](https://www.openstreetmap.org) have also been popular.

 ## Data compression